Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 \begin{proof} The maximum size of any activated connected set is $n$, which is covered by slot $\lfloor \lg n \rfloor + 1$, so there will always exist a slot $i$ for any given phase where the size of the activated connected set will be $\leq 2^i$. \end{proof}

 By Lemma~\ref{lem:act-set-success} and Lemma~\ref{lem:slot-find}, we have it that any node which wakes up will eventually successfully execute \emph{Token-Passing-Transfer} and wake up any neighboring nodes.
 Since the underlying communication graph is connected and initially there is at least one awake node, there exists a path to any node from an awake node and thus after enough time, all nodes in the graph will be woken up.
 Thus, it is clear that if we ran \emph{Wakeup} for an unbounded period of time, eventually all nodes would wakeup.
-We now bound the time taken to wake up all nodes by constructing a worst case scenario with respect to running time.
+We now bound the time taken to wake up all nodes.

-Worst case behavior occurs when all nodes in an activated set belong to the same activated connected set.
-The logic is that more the nodes, larger the slot.
-When nodes are connected, we have to treat them as one network.
-If they weren't, we could treat them as separate networks.